Steven-Zajac/CoSpaces/README.md

 2. Navigate to the Project Directory:
    </br>cd reservation-management-system

-   Install Dependencies:
+3. Install Dependencies:
-   bash
-   Copy code
-   npm install
+   </br>npm install

-   Start the Application:
+4. Start the Application:
-   bash
-   Copy code
-   npm start
+   </br>npm start
-   The application will now be running at http://localhost:3000.
+   </br>_The application will now be running at http://localhost:3000._

-   Usage
-   Describe how users can operate or interact with your system.
-Include any key functionalities and how to access them.
+5. Go crazy!
+   </br> Feel free to use the platform as you wish.
+The platform will have some limitations due to it being updated and tested.

-Contributing
+## Contributing

-We welcome contributions from the community.
-If you wish to contribute:
+Contributions are welcome!

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).
-Make your changes and commit (git commit -am 'Add some feature').
+3. Make your changes and commit (git commit -am 'Add some feature').
-Push to the branch (git push origin feature-branch).
+4. Push to the branch (git push origin feature-branch).
-Create a new Pull Request.
+5. Create a new Pull Request.

-Support
+## Support or comments

-For support, email support@rms.com or join our Slack channel.
+For support, email me at: zajac.steve.26@gmail.com

-Authors
-Your Name - Initial work - YourUsername
-See also the list of contributors who participated in this project.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.

 Acknowledgments
 Hat tip to anyone whose code was used